Jeepers Creepers: Reborn: Production

-An international co-production film between the United Kingdom, United States and Finland.
+The film was an international co-production between the United Kingdom, United States and Finland.
 Principal photography commenced for three days in Jackson, Louisiana, on location and at Orwo Studios.
 Soon after, the production was moved to the United Kingdom.
 Due to the COVID-19 pandemic, filming in the UK was split into two parts.
 The first began on November 23, 2020, at Black Hangar Studios, and finished on December 19.
 The second took place for eight days between January and February 2021.

 The film's title was officially confirmed as Jeepers Creepers: Reborn in February 2021, when Screen Media Films acquired worldwide distribution rights, after previously releasing Jeepers Creepers 3 (2017).
 At the 2021 European Film Market, Foresight Unlimited showed a promotional reel of footage for international sales.

 Release

-Jeepers Creepers: Reborn was released in select theaters in the United States from September 19 to September 21, 2022, by Screen Media Films, in partnership with Fathom Events.
-Screen Media also holds worldwide distribution rights, excluding the United Kingdom where 101 Films releases in partnership with Foresight Unlimited (owned by Screen Media) and released via video-on-demand and home media physical release.
+Jeepers Creepers: Reborn was released in select theaters in the United States from September 19 to September 21, 2022, by Screen Media Films in partnership with Fathom Events.
+Screen Media also holds worldwide distribution rights, including the United Kingdom where 101 Films and National Amusements also distribute, and released via video-on-demand and home media physical release.

 Legal issues

-In March 16, 2021, Myriad Pictures, the production company behind Jeepers Creepers 2 (2003) and Jeepers Creepers 3, filed a property fraud lawsuit against Infinity Films Holdings, one of the film's production companies, for producing the film without Myriad's "knowledge or involvement" and selling the distribution rights to Screen Media Films.
+On March 16, 2021, Myriad Pictures, the production company behind Jeepers Creepers 2 (2003) and Jeepers Creepers 3, filed a property fraud lawsuit against Infinity Films Holdings, one of the film's production companies, for producing the film without Myriad's "knowledge or involvement" and selling the distribution rights to Screen Media Films, considering Reborn an unauthorised fan film.

 Reception

-Critical response to Jeepers Creepers: Reborn were negative, with critics panning the film's production values, lack of scares, and performances and is considered to be one the worst horror films and among the worst films ever made.
+Critical response to Jeepers Creepers: Reborn was negative, with critics panning the film's production values, lack of scares, and performances.

 Phil Hoad of The Guardian called the film a "shoddy, aesthetically ugly reboot", criticizing the film's poorly-written script and unconvincing production values.
 The Sydney Morning Herald's Paul Byrnes echoed Hoad's sentiment, noting the poor performances and complete lack of tension severely damaged the overall film, calling the film vastly inferior to the previous entries in the franchise.
 Joel Harley from Starburst Magazine rated the film two out of ten stars, calling it "dull and forgettable", further calling attention to the low production values and predictable script.

+Jeepers Creepers: Reborn received a nomination for Best Horror Poster at the 2023 Golden Trailer Awards.